-\begin{itemize} \item \textbf{An optimal and efficient algorithm for OXO.} As summarized in \cref{tab:compare}, \lightons attains the best-known total runtime $O(d^2 T + d^\omega \sqrt{T \log T})$ to achieve the minimax-optimal regret $O(d \log T)$ for OXO.
-Crucially, \lightons matches ONS's dependence on all problem parameters in OXO ($T$, $d$, $D$, $G$, $\alpha$), whereas the prior method~\citep{COLT23:OQNS} suffers from large multiplicative constants.
-Empirical validations in \cref{sec:alg-experiment} corroborate the theoretical superiority of our method. \item \textbf{An optimal and efficient algorithm for SXO.} With the online-to-batch conversion, \lightons yields, up to poly-logarithmic factors, the optimal sample complexity $T = \tilde{O}(d/\eps)$ to achieve excess risk $\eps$, thus reducing the total runtime to $\tilde{O}(d^3/\eps)$.
-Our result answers a COLT'13 open problem posed by~\citet{koren2013open}.
-In \cref{sec:stochastic-contribution}, we provide evidence that the runtime $\tilde{O}(d^3/\eps)$ is unlikely to be improved in practice. \item \textbf{Applicability across various scenarios.} \lightons preserves the online mirror descent (OMD) framework of ONS and inherits ONS's structural flexibility, especially in accommodating various local norms.
-In \cref{sec:app}, we demonstrate plugging \lightons into scenarios which extend beyond regret minimization settings, including gradient-norm adaptive regret, parametric stochastic bandits, and memory-efficient online learning.
-In contrast, the prior method~\citep{COLT23:OQNS}, tailored for OXO, lacks the flexibility to fit for these scenarios. \end{itemize}
+\paragraph{Contributions.} We propose \lightons (Light Online Newton Step), a simple variant of ONS that substantially reduces the runtime while retaining the optimal regret.
+Our method preserves the elegant structure of ONS and inherits its applicability to various scenarios.
+Our contributions include: \begin{itemize} \item \textbf{An optimal and efficient algorithm for OXO.}~ As summarized in \cref{tab:compare}, \lightons attains the best-known total runtime $O(d^2 T + d^\omega \sqrt{T \log T})$ to achieve the minimax-optimal regret $O(d \log T)$ for OXO.
+In terms of regret, \lightons matches ONS's dependence on all problem parameters in OXO ($T$, $d$, $D$, $G$, $\alpha$), whereas the prior method~\citep{COLT23:OQNS} suffers from large multiplicative constants.
+Empirical validations in \cref{apd:experiment} also corroborate the theoretical superiority of our method. \item \textbf{An optimal and efficient algorithm for SXO.}~ Equipped with the online-to-batch conversion, \lightons yields (up to poly-logarithmic factors) the optimal sample complexity $T = \tilde{O}(d/\veps)$ for an excess risk of $\veps$, thus reducing the total runtime to $\tilde{O}(d^3/\veps)$ when $\veps=O(1/d)$.
+Our result answers a COLT'13 open problem of~\citet{koren2013open}.
+We further provide evidence that the runtime $\tilde{O}(d^3/\veps)$ is unlikely to be improved in practice. \item \textbf{Applicability across various scenarios.}~ Importantly, \lightons preserves the online mirror descent (OMD) framework of ONS and inherits ONS's structural flexibility, especially in accommodating diverse local norms.
+In \cref{sec:app}, we demonstrate \lightons smoothly replaces ONS and reduces runtime in various scenarios, including gradient-norm adaptivity, parametric stochastic bandits, and memory-efficient OXO.
+In contrast, the prior method~\citep{COLT23:OQNS}, tailored for OXO, lacks the flexibility to fit these scenarios. \end{itemize}